Measuring and Mitigating Biases in Motor Insurance Pricing: Bias mitigation in car insurance pricing

 \subsection{Fair redistribution}

-This method uses the flip test's adaptation to measure individual fairness.
-We thus optimized the $k$-nearest neighbors used in the flip test, an hyperparameter tuning process was carried out.
-The objective was to select the most suitable variables that would result in the minimal differences between individuals in a test database.
-As previously discussed, the aim is to develop a model that minimizes the distance and bias between individuals.
+This method employs the flip test's adaptation to measure individual fairness.
+We optimized the $k$-nearest neighbors used in the flip test through hyperparameter tuning.
+The objective was to select the most suitable variables that would minimize the differences between individuals in a test database.
+As discussed earlier, the goal is to develop a model that reduces the distance and bias between individuals.

-The selected variables are as follows: \texttt{driv\_yp}, \texttt{driv\_2}, \texttt{veh\_age}, \texttt{veh\_price}, \texttt{box\_type} and \texttt{zoning} for a number of neighbors of $5$ and a distance of Manhattan ($\ell_1$).
-In Python, there is an attribute in the $k$-nearest neighbor algorithm that can be configured to automatically select the optimal neighbor search method based on factors such as dimensionality, the number of individuals, and the data structure (e.g., whether the matrix is sparse or not).
+The selected variables include: \texttt{driv\_yp}, \texttt{driv\_2}, \texttt{veh\_age}, \texttt{veh\_price}, \texttt{box\_type}, and \texttt{zoning}, with a number of neighbors set to 5 and a Manhattan distance metric ($\ell_1$).
+In Python, there is an attribute in the $k$-nearest neighbor algorithm that can automatically select the optimal neighbor search method based on factors like dimensionality, the number of individuals, and the data structure (e.g., whether the matrix is sparse or not).
 This automated method yielded the most favorable results.
 Figure \ref{fig:hist_femme_flipt} illustrates the distribution of disparities between women and their corresponding male neighbors.

 Subsequently, for each individual in the database, the average disparity with their closest neighbors of the opposite gender is computed.
 These average discrepancies are incorporated into the original modeling dataset.
-An experiment is then conducted on a test dataset, encompassing a total cost of 359,584\text{\sffamily€} and predicted premiums of 360,884\text{\sffamily€} for 14,000 observations.
+An experiment is then conducted on a test dataset, encompassing a total cost of 359584\text{\sffamily€} and predicted premiums of 360884\text{\sffamily€} for 14000 observations.
 The Loss Ratio (LR) of 99.64\% aligns well with the overall LR of 99.7\%.
 On average, women's premiums are 0.8\text{\sffamily€} lower than those of the nearest men.
 Table \ref{tab:des_base_redis} provides a summary of the interesting aggregates calculated on the test dataset.